jwhazel/lg-content-grabber/README.md

+> Archive notes: a useful little tool used by several former colleagues during the Gannett/Gatehouse merger.
+Their platform has since evolved and none of this works anymore.
+Leaving up for posterity since it is a semi-decent workflow for turning a Vue app into a bookmarklet.

 # lg-content-grabber

 This is a private repo for an internal tool that allows extraction of legacy Gannett article content.
 The widget runs as a bookmarklet that can be invoked on any legacy Gannett website including USAT.